High-resolution imagery (view only)

 3. Select the Band combination from the drop-down menu, set the number of Classes (zones) and the Minimum zone area you are going to analyze.
 After that make step 1 and apply Show preview to display the results of raster zone calculation.

 4. Make step 2 and click Calculate metrics to start vector calculation.
-Once the calculation is completed, the results are saved in your EOS Storage account by default.
+Once the calculation is completed, the results are saved in your EOSDA Storage account by default.
 To download the layers on your device, click the Download button in the bottom menu.

 5. To check the metrics details of the specific zone, left – click any place of the selected zone.
 Manage color and borders setting using Fills and Borders buttons respectively.
 Choose the downloading geo-format from the list available.